Humphries-Lab/Lab-Website/join/index.md

 All program-linked PhD studentships in the UK are advertised on [FindAPhD.com](https://www.findaphd.com/).

+### Research assistants
+We occasionally have openings for paid predoctoral research assistants.
+If available, they will appear above under <b>Open positions</b>.

 ### Internships
 We typically host 1-2 pre-doctoral internships a year, either at Nottingham or remotely.